cloudControl/documentation/Guides/PHP/Joomla 2.5.md

  * A [Git client](http://git-scm.com/), whether command-line or GUI.
  * A MySQL client, whether command-line or GUI, such as [MySQL Workbench](http://dev.mysql.com/downloads/workbench/) or the command-line tools.

 ##1.
 Grab a Copy of Joomla

 So now that you have the prerequisites in place, download a copy of the latest, stable, release.
 You can find it at: [http://www.joomla.org/download.html](http://www.joomla.org/download.html).
 After that, extract it to your local file sytem.

 ![Successful Deployment](images/joomla-source.png)

 ##Create a Basic Application

 Once you have a copy of the Joomla source available locally, setup a VHost (or equivalent) in your web server of choice and install a copy of it, accepting the default options and inserting your details as appropriate.
 If you're not that familiar with Joomla, the first time that you view it as a site it will run the installer.

 ##2.
 Update the Configuration

-A few changes need to be made to the default Joomla configuration and code to accommodate cloudControl deployment.
+A few changes need to be made to the default Joomla configuration and code to accommodate dotCloud deployment.
 These changes are as follows:

  * Store sessions in the database
  * Store Cache Information in APC